AlexTkaczyk3/411_NaiveBayesianClassifier/CS_411/README.md

 # CS_411
 # Project 2

-# - Computing AUC
-Completed by Agnes Folga.
-Program takes in 2 files, reads the probabilities of the positive class, sorts by ascending order, and correlates it with its positive, or negative classification.
-TPR and FPR are calculated, then the AUC is calculated by the change in x and y of the graph (not using traditional calculus as by guidelines).
-AUC value is printed to a txt file
 # - Implementing a Naive-Bayesian Classifier
 Completed by Alex Tkaczyk.
 Program input being 2 files.
 First file being a training dataset, which is parsed (using split_by_class) and the data is stored in a complex dictionary(referred to as ParsedDict here).
 ParsedDict is then iterated through to compute the conditional probabilities(using get_likelihood).
 All conditional likelihoods are then written out to a file.
 Condiitonal likelihoods are also stored in a different dictionary (referred to as ProbDict here), as preperation for testing.